Demolition Man poster

 The inciting incident occurs at 14 minutes when Spartan is frozen and sentenced to 70 years in cryo-prison.
 His world—and identity as a cop—is taken away.
 He's literally put on ice, removed from the life he knew..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Spartan is thawed and accepts the mission to catch Phoenix in exchange for his freedom.
+This illustrates the protagonist's commitment to Spartan is thawed and accepts the mission to catch Phoenix in exchange for his freedom.
 He chooses to enter the strange new world of 2032, leaving his frozen past behind., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat False defeat: Spartan confronts Phoenix at the museum but Phoenix escapes.
+Significantly, this crucial beat False defeat: Spartan confronts Phoenix at the museum but Phoenix escapes.
 Worse, Spartan discovers Phoenix has been enhanced and programmed with combat skills.
 Phoenix reveals Spartan was framed—the hostages were already dead.
 The stakes raise dramatically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (74% through) represents the emotional nadir.
 Here, Phoenix kills Dr. Cocteau (his programming against harming Cocteau deleted).
 The architect of San Angeles dies, and with him the illusion of the perfect system.
 Chaos is unleashed.
-Spartan realizes he's alone against an army of thawed criminals., demonstrates the protagonist at their lowest point.
+Spartan realizes he's alone against an army of thawed criminals., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 Spartan synthesizes old and new: he needs his warrior skills but also the humanity Huxley taught him.
 Edgar Friendly provides intel and support.
 Spartan chooses to stop Phoenix not with reckless violence but with purpose and a team., demonstrating the transformation achieved throughout the journey.